Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

 \section{ECIS-based Cell Line Classification Analysis}

 Classification algorithms provide predictive accuracy rates which reflect quantitatively how well certain characteristics differentiate the data.
-In previous ECIS related works, none of these algorithms were used to assess features for general cell line classification; instead, $F$-tests and $t$-tests were relied upon to determine whether the mean value of the feature in question differed by group.
-We consider a series of classifiers in our study to provide this missing quantitative evaluation of potential features for cell line classification.
+In previous ECIS-related works, none of these algorithms were used to assess features for general cell line classification; instead, $F$-tests and $t$-tests were relied upon to determine whether the mean value of the feature in question differed by group.
+We consider a variety of classifiers in our study to provide this missing quantitative evaluation of potential features for cell line classification.

 Classification analysis was performed using several different supervised learning methods on several different combinations of features.
 The first ``grouping" of features considered was similar to that of previous works, where each feature was analyzed on an individual basis as a tool for cell line differentiation.
 We also considered all pairs and trios of our 29 features to determine if any provided better separation of the data, and if so, by how much.
 All combinations of features were evaluated using both classification trees and RDA (with LDA and QDA as special cases).